Napoleon Bike Tour Overview

-Join us on this ride of historical proportions as we follow in the footsteps of Napoleon from Paris to Saint Petersburg.
+Join us on this ride of historical proportions as we follow in the footsteps of Napoleon from Paris to Tallinn.

 We will ride across the Champagne region of France into the picturesque castle clad green hills of southern Germany.
 Our route then takes us through UNESCO protected medieval villages in Poland to the North Sea.
 From here we strike east via the great lakes of Poland and The Baltics.

-On this epic Europe bike trip, experience total immersion in the landscape, history and culture of the places we visit as we ride this inspirational trail on the road less travelled.
+On this epic Europe bike trip, experience total immersion in the landscape, history, and culture of the places we visit as we ride this inspirational trail on the road less travelled.

-The Napoleon Epic Adventure is divided into 3 distinct stages and you can choose to do any or all of them.
+The Napoleon Epic Europe Bike Tour is divided into 3 distinct stages and you can choose to do any or all of them.
 For those of you wishing to do the full journey, we call this the ‘Grande Armée’, the name of the army commanded by Napoleon during the Napoleonic Wars.
 The Grande Armée scored a streak of historic victories that gave the French Empire an unprecedented grip on power over the European continent.